 Water availability in Washington

 Washington is known as a water-rich state, particularly on the west side of the Cascade Mountains.
-But water for new uses is becoming more difficult to come by due to our growing population and several recent state Supreme Court decisions.
-For more information, see "Water Resource Management: Where we are Today."
+But water for new uses is becoming more difficult to come by due to the growing population and court decisions.

 In addition to issuing water rights, we are also responsible for protecting streamflows for fish, wildlife, recreation, aesthetics, water quality, and navigation.
 We accomplish this by setting instream flows, which are essentially water rights for rivers.